I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Although there were death threats against him, Litvinenko mingled freely with Russian ex-patriots in London.

-He arrived at hospital with gastrointestinal symptoms and his health progressively worsened.
-His hair fell out and he developed pancytopenia (that is his red and white blood cells and his platelets dropped dangerously).
-His illness looked like radiation poisoning but nothing like that showed up in standard tests.
+He arrived at hospital with gastrointestinal symptoms, and his health progressively worsened.
+His hair fell out and he developed pancytopenia (his red and white blood cell and platelet count dropped dangerously).
+His illness looked like radiation poisoning, but nothing like that showed up in standard tests.

 More sophisticated testing found that Litvinenko had ingested a rare, radioactive isotope called Polonium-210 (210Po).